Initialize JFrog Worker

 The name of the worker.

-• manifest.json – The worker specification which includes its name, the code location, the secrets and all the data that is useful to the worker.
+• manifest.json – Contains the Worker specification, including its name, code location, secrets, and other data useful to the Worker.

-• package.json – The file describing the development dependencies of the worker, this will not be used when executing your worker in our runtime.
+• package.json – Describes the development dependencies of the Worker.
+This file is not used when executing your Worker in the runtime.

-• worker.ts – The worker code source, here it will be our sample code for the event.
+• worker.ts – The Worker source code, populated with sample code for the event.

-• worker.spec.ts - The source code of the worker unit tests.
+• worker.spec.ts - The source code for the Worker's unit tests.

 jf worker init BEFORE_DOWNLOAD my-worker